Categories

 “Mental toughness means you have an ability to sustain regardless of the circumstances that you are in.”
 Nick Saban

-This quote is similar to some (unsolicited yet extremely valuable) advice I received from my late father related to some problems I was having when I first started managing projects here at Standard over 30 years ago.
+This quote is similar to advice I received from my late father related to problems I was having when I first started managing projects for Standard over 30 years ago.

-About halfway into a four-month new construction job, my relationship with a young project engineer who was working for the job’s general contractor, which had hired Standard, had begun to sour.
-He called me into a meeting with his boss, and when I walked into the site trailer, the atmosphere was completely hostile.
-Throughout the meeting, I was berated by the young engineer for not achieving certain project schedule milestones according to the overall timeline the young engineer had initially set for this project.
+About halfway into a four-month new construction job, my relationship with a young project engineer, working for the job’s general contractor, began to sour.
+He called me into a meeting with his boss, and when I walked into the meeting, the atmosphere was completely hostile.
+Throughout the meeting, I was berated by the young engineer for not achieving certain schedule milestones the young engineer had initially set for this project.
 And according to this engineer, Standard was the reason the project was behind.

-The facts were that our workmanship was quite good, and even though our start was delayed by two months, we were running according to our project timetable we initially provided.
+The facts were that our workmanship was quite good, and even though our start was delayed by two months, we were running according to the project timetable we initially provided.
 Even though the facts were on my side, I was not prepared for this situation.
-I should have been armed with those facts in order to respond to these allegations.
-By not being able to respond and defend Standard’s position, I by default, took responsibility for the delays we did not cause.
+I should have been armed with those facts in order to respond to allegations.
+By not responding and defending Standard’s position, I took responsibility for the delays we did not cause.
 I could only say, “We would see what we could do to get this project back on schedule.”

-A few weeks after this meeting, my father walked in and said, “Pete, I see a lot of letters coming in from the contractor addressed to you (this was way before email).
-My guess is that they are planning to threaten us with punitive action for these project delays.
-You need to get used to solving these types of problems.
+A few weeks after this meeting, my father walked in and said, “Pete, I see a lot of letters coming in from the contractor (this was way before email).
+My guess is that they are planning punitive action for these project delays.
+You need to solve these types of problems.
 This is a tough business.
 It has a lot of tough people, and even more people who want to act tough.”
 At this point, the term “mental toughness” was uttered to me for the first time.